 Bruce, in Conor McPherson’s drama, St. Nicholas, you play a drunken hack of a theater critic who recounts his meeting with a vampire.
 The critic is something of a satiric character.
 He’s mean and funny, but he’s also rather sad, gripped by this passion, this mid-life crisis.
 And you seem to treat him seriously.

-Yeah, well, he’s a very deep person, but he’s always confronted by what he feels like are his limitations, and he keeps trying to make up for this with this horrible behavior.
+Yeah, well, he’s a very deep person, but he’s always confronted by what he feels like are his limitations, and he keeps trying to make up for those with this horrible behavior.
 And even though he’s very misanthropic, it seems to me he’s looking for something deeper in his life.
 He’s lost touch with how to access, I think, a deep, meaningful existence.

 In fact, I think reviewers have tended to focus on the portrayal of the cynical critic – for obvious reasons – and the vampire he meets.
 They’ve overlooked that St. Nicholas is really a play about the critic’s own redemption.